permas4edu/permas4edu/ls/examples/013/README.md

-The examples were kindly provided by Bhakti Malve.
-Her support is greatly appreciated.
+The examples were kindly provided by Bhakti Malve and Subhankar Chakraborty.
+Their support is greatly appreciated.

 ![Curved plate](curved_plate.png "Clamped curved plate")